hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-search-fs-object admin hello.txt

-The function search files and directories on the file system
+This function search files and directories on the file system

 *******************************************************************